Attaching Images, Videos, and Documents ¶

-If you are finished working with the images in your shelf, you can use the "Delete All Images" button below the Upload icon to clear all of them from your shelf.
+If you are finished working with the images in your Media Manager, you can click on the "Delete All" button at the bottom right to clear all of them.

 Attaching documents to a step-by-step guide or wiki page is a great way to supplement those guides or wiki pages with additional relevant information.
 Unlike images, users must open the document in a new tab or window for viewing.

-While some pages contain only an Image Uploader, other pages, such as the Guide Details page of a step-by-step guide, contain both an Image Uploader and a Document Uploader.
+While some pages only allow you to upload an image, other pages, such as the Guide Details page of a step-by-step guide, enables you to upload an image and a document.
 Documents can be very useful to guides and category pages.
 They provide further information or additional resources to a reader.

 Uploading a Document ¶

-- All documents must be saved as .pdf files.
+Note: All documents you want to upload must be saved as .pdf files.

 Editing a Document ¶

 Unlike images, there is not much editing you can do to a document once you upload it.
-Clicking the wrench symbol in the top left corner of the document thumbnail, you will get this menu:
+Clicking the "gear" symbol in the top left corner of the document thumbnail, you will have the option to delete it.